 Policy Blueprint: Stretch Codes

 To comply with one of the mandates in the historic 2021 Climate and Equitable Jobs Act (CEJA), Illinois has undergone the process of working with energy efficiency experts and stakeholders to develop residential and commercial stretch energy codes.
-These codes have been fully approved by the state and will be fully available for municipalities to adopt on January 1, 2025.
+These codes have been fully approved by the state and became for municipalities to adopt on January 1, 2025.
+In February, Evanston became the first city in the state to adopt both the residential and commercial stretch codes.

 Stretch codes set much more aggressive energy efficiency targets than the base code and require readiness for future installation of electric technologies—while offering multiple avenues to meet the new requirements.
 Stretch codes provide numerous benefits, including allowing municipalities to increase energy efficiency and reduce carbon emissions in their jurisdictions without undergoing a long, difficult process of developing their own code and maintaining consistent standards across the state.